jreveliobeya/iObeya-Logs-Analyzer/README.md

 -   **Memory Management**: Introduce a feature to manually unload/delete specific message types from memory to improve performance with extremely large datasets.

 ### Priority 3: UI/UX & Quality of Life
--   **Welcome Screen**: Create a startup dialog that shows a list of recent files and provides quick actions to load a new log or archive.
 -   **Dark Mode**: Implement a full dark theme for the application.
 -   **Default Timeline Range**: Allow setting a default time window using the calendar icon in the toolbar.
--   **Application Icon**: Add a custom application icon.

 ### Priority 4: Advanced Functionality
 -   **Advanced Search with Regex**: Enhance the search functionality to support regular expressions, value extraction (e.g., capturing numbers), and conditional highlighting based on predefined thresholds.